Yuxing-Wang-THU/SurveyBrainBody/README.md

 [![GitHub license](https://badgen.net/github/license/Naereen/Strapdown.js)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Yuxing-Wang-THU.Awesome-Brain-Body-Co-Design-of-Embodied-Agent&left_color=green&right_color=red)
 ![GitHub stars](https://img.shields.io/github/stars/Yuxing-Wang-THU/Awesome-Brain-Body-Co-Design-of-Embodied-Agents.svg?style=flat&label=Star)
-# 🚀 Brain-Body Co-Design for Embodied Agents: A Survey of Neural Approaches
+# 🚀 Brain-Body Co-Design in Embodied Intelligence: Taxonomy, Frontiers, and Challenges
 <p style="text-align:justify;"> Human bodies have been carefully refined through the long process of evolution, enabling us to utilize our bodies to solve a multitude of tasks skillfully.
 This capability, natural to humans, remains challenging for embodied agents, such as robots.
 The difficulty arises because successful interactions are highly dependent on the synergy between brain, body, and environment.
 Recent breakthroughs in vision, language, and robotics have significantly improved the sensorimotor learning capabilities of embodied agents.
 Alongside the great potential of sensorimotor learning for understanding the world, the concept of <b>Brain-Body Co-Design (BBCD), namely, Automated Agent Design</b> has attracted considerable cross-disciplinary attention.
 Unlike traditional agent design approaches, which focus primarily on optimizing an agent’s control mechanism ("brain") while keeping its morphological structure ("body") and task configurations ("environment") fixed, BBCD emphasizes their simultaneous coordination, to design embodied agents that are not only structurally sound but also behaviorally adept.</p>

 <div align=center><img src="images/cover4.jpg" width="99%"></div>

-<p style="text-align:justify;"><b>🔑 Contributions to Embodied AI:</b> In this survey, we systematically analyze the contemporary neural-driven BBCD in the context of Embodied AI, covering both <b>simulated</b> and <b>real-world</b> settings.
-Importantly, we introduce a novel framework to categorize the state-of-the-art BBCD approaches, under which we analyze their co-design spaces, methodologies, and applications.
-In addition, we highlight the current challenges in this field and provide insights for potentially interesting future directions.
+<p style="text-align:justify;"><b>🔑 Contributions to Embodied AI:</b> This paper surveys recent advancements in BBCD within the context of embodied intelligence.
+We introduce a novel taxonomy that provides a structured analysis of the representations, co-design spaces, and optimization frameworks employed in state-of-the-art BBCD methods.
+We review notable benchmarks and applications of BBCD in simulated and real-world environments.
+We identify significant open challenges and offer insights into promising future research directions.

  We hope that this survey can serve as a reference-worthy and stimulating contribution to the advancement of embodied intelligence while also providing valuable perspectives for related fields.</p></b>

 # 📋 Update List